 Here are a few:

-One of the ways you can cast a little magick of your own is by creating a spell jar!
+One of the ways you can cast a little magick of your own is by creating a Mabon Harvest Spell jar!

-The jar is created for abundance and gratitude, thankful for the harvest we are given.
+The jar is created for abundance and gratitude, thankful for the abundant harvest we are given.

 Harvest Jar Spell

 I cast this magick the honor is mine,

 To give thanks for this Harvest Time.